hariharan-git/Hariharan/README.md

-I am  hariharan.
-This is my car price prediction model
+This is car price prediction model with Linear regression.